epic-gateway/resource-model/README.md

   resourceVersion: "22769"
   uid: 2c422e97-9d3f-4181-9b07-59484ce09566
 spec:
-  gue-key: 1
+  group-id: 1
 status:
-  current-service-gue-key: 3
+  current-service-id: 3
 ```

-There's also a ```current-service-gue-key``` field within the status
+There's also a ```current-service-id``` field within the status which
-which is the source of GUE keys for the services within that account.
+is the source of ServiceIDs for the services within that account.

+We allocate a ServiceID for each LB in a similar way to how we
+allocate GroupIDs for accounts.

 ```
 $ kubectl get -n egw-sample loadbalancers.egw.acnodal.io sample-acnodal -o yaml